ibrahimtijjani/SmartBallot/README.md

 ## Testing

-This project includes tests for both the smart contract and the frontend application.
+This project includes comprehensive tests for both the smart contract and the frontend application, with formal verification and gas optimization testing.

 ### Smart Contract Tests (Clarinet)

 The Clarity smart contract tests are located in the `contracts/tests/` directory and use the Clarinet testing framework.

+**Test Suites:**
+- `voting_test.ts` - Core functionality and enhanced features testing
+- `voting_formal_verification_test.ts` - Property-based and formal verification tests
+- `voting_gas_optimization_test.ts` - Performance and gas efficiency tests

 **To run the contract tests:**